Series Mania: 2024

-The 14th edition took pace from March 15–22 and featured a line-up of 52 shows and 26 world premieres.
+The 14th edition took place from March 15–22 and featured a line-up of 52 shows and 26 world premieres.
 More than 400 applications were received for the Co-Pro Pitching Sessions and 4400 industry professionals were accredited, while the attendance estimated 98,000.
 Among the big premieres, the festival hosted Netflix's 3 Body Problem.

 The International Competition jury of Bérénice Bejo, Charlotte Brändström, Malick Bauer and Sofiane Zermani, headed by Zal Batmanglij, gave the Grand Prix to Yan England's Rematch.
 In the International Panorama, Jakob Rørvik's Dates in Real Life won the Best Series award.

 2025

-The 15th edition ran from 21 to 28 March, 2025.
+The 15th edition ran from 21 to 28 March 2025.
 48 series from 19 countries were selected for showcase.
 The International Competition jury was headed by Pamela Adlon, flanked by Victor Le Masne, Ignacio Serricchio, Minkie Spiro, and Karin Viard.
 The programme was opened by France's Carême.
 Tokyo Crush by Clémence Dargent won in Co-Pro Pitching Sessions.

 Spanish family drama series, ‘Querer’, won top prize for 2025.

+2026

+The 16th edition ran from 20 to 27 March 2026.
+American dystopian drama television series The Testaments opened the festival.